foxwallet/hc.foxwallet.com/docs/05-dapp/zksync-v2-testnet.md

 ## Add Goerli Testnet
 zkSync 2.0 testnet is deployed on the ethereum Goerli testnet.

-Open FoxWallet，go to "Settings" tab，click “manage ETH RPC”，scroll to the page bottom，click “Add Custom RPC”, input info and save to add.
+Open FoxWallet，go to "Me" tab，click “Networks”，scroll to the page bottom，click “Add Custom RPC”, input info and save to add.

 Switch network to Goerli, and get some test coin.